danwag06/react-onchain/README.md

 ## Overview

-Your react application on-chain foreve!
+Your react application on-chain forever!
 No servers, no hosting fees, no downtime.
 Welcome to the decentralized web.

 `react-onchain` makes this a reality.
 It's a CLI tool that inscribes your entire React application on-chain using the BSV blockchain and [1Sat Ordinals](https://docs.1satordinals.com/readme/introduction).
 Every file—HTML, CSS, JavaScript, images—becomes an immutable ordinal inscription.